Madez17/holbertonschool-web_front_end/0x02-CSS_advanced/README.md

 ## 5. Variables for the font size

-Based on styles/4-style.css:

-    Targeting the root selector, create the following custom properties: font-size-small set to 1.2rem
+- Targeting the root selector, create the following custom properties:
+  - font-size-small set to 1.2rem
-        font-size-medium set to 1.6rem
+  - font-size-medium set to 1.6rem
-        font-size-large set to 1.8rem
+  - font-size-large set to 1.8rem
-        font-size-x-large set to 2.3rem
+  - font-size-x-large set to 2.3rem
-        font-size-xx-large set to 4.8rem
+  - font-size-xx-large set to 4.8rem
-    All fonts in the html element should be at 62.5% of their normal size Any fonts in the body should have their sizes set to font-size-medium
+- All fonts in the html element should be at 62.5% of their normal size
+- Any fonts in the body should have their sizes set to font-size-medium

-6. Variables for the font-weight mandatory
+## 6. Variables for the font-weight

-Based on styles/5-style.css

-    Targeting the root element, create the following custom properties: font-weight-regular set to 400
+- Targeting the root element, create the following custom properties:
+  - font-weight-regular set to 400
-        font-weight-bold set to 700
+  - font-weight-bold set to 700
-    Set the boldness of fonts in the body to font-weight-regular Set the boldness of fonts in the headings to font-weight-bold
+- Set the boldness of fonts in the body to font-weight-regular
+- Set the boldness of fonts in the headings to font-weight-bold

-7. Integrating Google Fonts into the CSS file mandatory
+## 7. Integrating Google Fonts into the CSS file

-Based on styles/6-style.css:

-    Add Open Sans as the first choice font for font-family-base, with the previous fonts shifted down accordingly Add Raleway as the first choice font for font-family-title, with the previous fonts shifted down accordingly
+- Add Open Sans as the first choice font for font-family-base, with the previous fonts shifted down accordingly
+- Add Raleway as the first choice font for font-family-title, with the previous fonts shifted down accordingly

-8. Defining line heights mandatory
+## 8. Defining line heights

-Based on styles/7-style.css:

-    Targeting root, create the following custom properties: line-height-small set to 1.2
+- Targeting root, create the following custom properties:
+    - line-height-small set to 1.2
-        line-height-base set to 1.5
+    - line-height-base set to 1.5
-        line-height-big set to 1.8
+    - line-height-big set to 1.8
-    Set the minimum height of line boxes in the body to line-height-base
+- Set the minimum height of line boxes in the body to line-height-base

-9. Links are decorated by default, time to remove them mandatory
+## 9. Links are decorated by default, time to remove them

-Based on styles/8-style.css

 Style the anchor elements so the text isn’t decorated with anything